 As conference organisers, we will promote diversity and inclusion including in keynote and featured speakers and in the composition of the Organizing and Scientific Committee.
 We encourage paper and panel proposers to positively consider diversity and inclusion in abstracts and presenters proposed to the conference.

-Participants are responsible for arranging their own accommodation.
+If health conditions and regulations will enable physical participation in Pisa, participants are responsible for arranging their own accommodation.
 There will be some information on accommodation in Pisa published on the conference website.

 Sandro Castaldo, Bocconi University